All fields are required

 Food producers have many opportunities to intervene and minimize foreign material contamination risk.
 In fact, these interventions should be a part of any food producers Risk Assessment.
 Some activities include the following: supplier approval programs, pest management, glass and brittle plastic controls, cleaning and sanitation programs, building management, preventative maintenance programs, pallet management, equipment and utensils, personnel hygiene, and having Standard Operating Procedures.

-- Personnel Hygiene – Personnel hygiene is a huge part of contamination management.
-This applies to biological and foreign objects.
+Personnel hygiene is a huge part of contamination management.
+This applies to biological and foreign objects:

 Generally, ingested foreign objects will pass naturally through the digestive system somewhere between 4 to 7 days in about 80 to 90% of cases.
 It is estimated that around 1 to 5% of foreign material contamination cases will result in injury.